We are excited about partnering with you for your research needs. This page includes some of the basic resources you'll need to start the process.

 Please use the updated forms available on this website.
 Please do not use older versions of the application forms.
 You are required to submit electronic versions of your application, please know that partial applications will not considered complete until receipt of all components of your submission.

-- Graduate Student Research Screening Form, RRB Application Form, Resubmission Form, Modification/Continuing Review Application, and supporting document should be submitted via email to email@example.com, along with the $50 processing fee.
+- Graduate Student Research Screening Form, Graduate Student Research Application, and/or the General Research Request Application Form, as well as supporting document should be submitted via email to email@example.com, along with the $50 processing fee to Manor ISD External Research, Attention: Dr. Christopher Harvey, 10335 US Hwy 290 E. Manor, TX 78653